Contaminant Level (MCL)

 Some people who drink water containing vinyl chloride in excess of the MCL (0.002 mg/L) over many years may have an increased risk of cancer.

 Vinyl chloride can be treated with granular activated carbon combined with reverse osmosis, some distillation methods, and air stripping.
 The EPA recommends packed tower aeration (an air stripping method.)
-Lynntech reports that activated carbon has a “moderate probability” of removing vinyl chloride on its own.
+Lenntech reports that activated carbon has a “moderate probability” of removing vinyl chloride on its own.

 (whole house & well units)